iankorf/icsc/README.md

 	python3 qcsds.py sds update --sleep 0.1

 On 2023-10-22, there were 699 pages and 69,891 records (last record 71619).
 It
 took about 5 hours to run with 0.1 sec between API requests.
-The json files comprised 757M uncompressed.
+The tar-ball weighs in at 723M (73M compressed).